-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular entity structure for businesses starting in Georgia.
 The LLC provides personal liability protection and has the potential to save money on taxes.
-While it can be intimidating to form an LLC for the first time, with a little research, you can learn how to form an LLC in Georgia without an attorney.
+While it can be intimidating to form an LLC for the first time, with a little research and patience, you can learn how to form an LLC in Georgia without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets should the business be sued
+Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure that protects the business owner’s personal assets should the business be sued

 – Limited Liability Company